 If the player who came before me knew such a defence, he would have put his left hand on the scholars guard, and in this way pushed his elbow turning it as shown.
-Then he would not need the counter to the master with the dagger in his guard.
+Then I would not need the counter to the master with the dagger in his guard.

 You have just made a lower thrust against the master armed with a dagger.
 Your opponent has stepped offline, beating your thrust to your left.
 As they step through with their left foot, as shown by the 1st scholar, they are going to try to grab and control your right hand.
 Counter it like this.

 Once your opponent has committed to their step. pivot your hips clockwise.
 Let go of your sword with your left hand and reach over your arm.
 Immediately before their hand reaches yours, drop your sword hand out of the way.